Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure it matches the physical RC book and the seller’s ID.
+- Check RC details on Parivahan app: Verify the owner’s name, vehicle registration date, fuel type, and current insurance status against the physical documents.
+This helps confirm authenticity and history.

-- Match chassis and engine numbers: Locate the chassis number (under the bonnet, on a door frame sticker, and stamped on the chassis) and engine number.
-Cross-reference these with the RC book and Parivahan records.
+- Match chassis and engine numbers: Locate the chassis number (usually under the bonnet, on a doorframe sticker, or etched on the firewall) and the engine number.
+Ensure they exactly match the RC book and the Parivahan app data.

-- Perform a cold start test: Arrange to see the car when it hasn’t been driven for several hours.
-Listen for any difficulty starting, unusual engine noises, or excessive smoke upon ignition.
+- Cold start test: Arrange to see the car first thing in the morning when it hasn’t been started for several hours.
+Listen for any difficulty starting, excessive smoke, or unusual engine noises.

-- Inspect all four tyres: Look for uneven wear patterns, which can indicate alignment issues, suspension problems, or past accident damage.
-Check the tyre manufacturing date.
+- Inspect all four tyres: Check for uneven wear patterns, which can indicate alignment issues or previous accident damage.
+Also, look for the manufacturing date code on the sidewall to gauge their age.

-- Open the bonnet: Look for any signs of oil leaks around the engine, check the coolant level (should be within min/max marks), battery terminal corrosion, and the condition of belts and hoses.
+- Open the bonnet: Look for any signs of oil leaks around the engine, check the coolant level (should be between Min/Max), inspect the condition of belts for cracks, and check the 12V battery age.

-- Verify duplicate key availability: Getting a new smart key from a Maruti Suzuki dealer can cost ₹8,000-₹20,000, so ensure both original keys are present.
+- Verify duplicate key availability: Ask for the duplicate key.
+Getting a new smart key from a Maruti Suzuki dealer can cost anywhere from ₹5,000 to ₹25,000 depending on the variant and programming required.

 Insider Checks